 2016 marked the 125th Anniversary of Minnesota State Parks.
 It’s also the 100th Anniversary of the National Parks!
-The Minnesota Department of Natural Resources held a special challenge for people to Hike, Bike or Paddle though their State Parks and State Trails to commemorate this milestone anniversary.
+The Minnesota Department of Natural Resources held a special challenge for people to Hike, Bike or Paddle through their State Parks and State Trails to commemorate this milestone anniversary.

 DNR 125: Hiked and paddled through 20 State Parks and State Trails for a total of 184 miles.